Moe1401/hiking-guide/README.md

 ## Description

-Hiking trails app/site was created with the avergae user in mind. ......
+Hiking trails app/site was created with the outdoors lovers in mind.
+Looking for the best hiking trails in MN?
+Whether you're getting ready to hike, bike, trail run, or explore other outdoor activities.
+Enjoy hand-curated trail maps.

 ## Installation

-To install the dependencies required for the application, run the following line in the terminal.
+To install the dependencies required for the application, run in the terminal.

-npm install
+- npm install
+- Install React App
-Runs the app in the development mode.
+- Runs the app in the development mode.

 ## Technologies